|

 Egypt.

-2) Their purpose was two-fold.
+2) Their purpose in going to the temple was two-fold.
 The first was to offer sacrifices for Mary.

 Lev 12:1-4 follows.
 The LORD said to Moses, "Say to the Israelites: